pedroveneziano/js-fall-2014/syllabus.md

 (TODO OUTCOMES)
 (TODO PROJECTS / EVALUATIONS)

+#### Projects and Evaluation

+During the first half of the class, there will be weekly exercises.
+Then students will complete larger midterm and final projects.
+These projects are the core of this course: students are expected to think out of the box, experiment with the technology, and iteratively polish their work.

+This will be an interactive class.
+Students are expected to be engaged and ready to participate.
+Hands-on-the-keyboard practice is the only way to learn to program.

+25% - Class participation

+25% - Weekly Exercises

+25% - Midterm Project

+25% - Final Project

 #### Books & Resources

 I’ll be assigning required readings from the web to supplement the class work.
 We’ll be using [Eloquent Javascript](http://eloquentjavascript.net/) for many of the readings.
 It’s free online, but also available in print if you like to have a physical book.